COMP2150-24s1/level-design-assessment-IsaacOberlechner/README.md

 ![This is the alt text for an image!](DocImages/Drama%20-%20Checkpoint.png)

 ### 1.3.
 Challenge
-What are the main challenges?
-How have you designed and balanced these challenges to control the difficulty curve and keep the player in the flow channel?

 The level consists of physical challenges that exercise core intrinsic skills.
 The difficulty curve represents incrementing difficulty from easy (Section One) to intermediate (Sections Two and Three).
 Section One sets the foundation with easy challenges engaging core skills.
 Sections Two and Three build upon the foundation through the addition of coordination.
 The difficulty is gradually implemented so the player can maintain flow by feeling challenged yet capable throughout the level.